Blackburn B. Dovener

 Blackburn Barrett Dovener (April 20, 1842 – May 9, 1914) was a Republican politician from West Virginia who served as a United States representative.
 He served as a member of the 54th, 55th, 56th, 57th, 58th and 59th United States Congresses.
 He died in 1914.

 Biography

-Dovener was born in Tays Valley, Virginia, in Cabell County (now in West Virginia) on April 20, 1842.
+Dovener was born in Tays Valley, Virginia, in Cabell County (now in Putnam County, West Virginia) on April 20, 1842.
 He taught school from 1858 to 1861.
 When he was nineteen, he raised a company and served as captain of Company A, 15th West Virginia Volunteer Infantry Regiment.
 He became captain of an Ohio River steamboat in 1867.
 After studying law, he was admitted to the bar in 1873 and entered practice in Wheeling, West Virginia.
 He gained some fame there as counsel to murder defendant Taylor Strauder, taking the case (Strauder v.
 West Virginia) all the way to the Supreme Court of the United States, winning an important legal victory for the civil rights of freedmen.